VR51/host-flash/README.md

 Host Flash™ does not block requests sent to IP addresses.
 Use iptables to manage IP address access rules.

 Note about changelogs.
 We only keep the last couple of changelog notes.
 This helps keep the readme short.

+# New in 4.0.3

+Code optimization and modernization.

 # New in 4.0.0